nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [FuzzyFind](https://github.com/truizlop/FuzzyFind) - Swift package to perform fuzzy search queries on strings.
 - [Yaproq](https://github.com/yaproq/yaproq) - Templating language for Swift.
 - [Swift Collections Benchmark](https://github.com/apple/swift-collections-benchmark) - Lets you collect and easily visualize performance data about data structure implementations and collection algorithms.
+- [ProcessEnv](https://github.com/ChimeHQ/ProcessEnv) - Small library for capturing the shell configuration used by a Foundation/AppKit process.

 ## Other (not lib)